bearworks/URPSeparableSSS/README.md

 # URPSeparableSSS
-Separable Subsurface Scatter for Unity 2020.3LTS & URP 10.x
+Separable Subsurface Scatter for Unity 2020.3 LTS & URP 10.x

 As a postprocessing effect, using stencil buffer to improve GPU performance